kiboschool/course-programming-1/src/lessons/files/basic_file_operations.md

 This section will discuss file opening functions.

 ### Python Open Function
-Python has a build-in function called open().
+Python has a built-in function called open().
 It is used to open a specific file and it then returns a file object called **Handler**.
 The first argument of the open function is the file name.
-If you specify the name directly, that means the file exists within the working directory, otherwise you may insert the full path for the needed file.
+In case the file exists within the working directory, you can specifcy the nameof the file.
+Otherwise you may insert the full path for the needed file.

 ```
 f = open("test.txt")    # open file in current directory